- Open Source

 Dia is roughly inspired by the commercial Windows program Microsoft Office Visio, though more geared towards informal diagrams for casual use.
 It can be used to draw many different kinds of diagrams.
 It currently has special objects to help draw entity relationship diagrams, UML diagrams, flowcharts, network diagrams, and many other diagrams.
 It is also possible to add support for new shapes by writing simple XML files, using a subset of SVG to draw the shape.

-Discontinued chart diagram-editor diagrams flowchart lightweight uml workflow wysiwyg-editor xfce
+chart diagram-editor diagrams flowchart uml workflow xfce

 Make this page better by adding screenshots to Dia.